Satisficing Paths to Equilibrium, Generalized Weakly Acyclic Games, and Learning: Sufficient Conditions

 Intuitively, the subgame induced by $\ba^{-\NN}$ is the game that one obtains when the actions of players in $[n]\setminus \NN$ are fixed at $\ba^{-\NN}$.
 The players of $[n]\setminus \NN$ become fixed aspects of the environment, and the remaining players in $\NN$ play a smaller game.
 We say that $\Gamma_{\dagger}$ is an induced subgame of $\Gamma$ if there exists a player subset $\NN$ and a partial action profile $\ba^{-\NN}$ for which $\Gamma_{\dagger}$ is the subgame induced by $\ba^{-\NN}$.

-\textit{Note: In the definitions above, we allow $\NN$ to be empty and we also allow $\NN = [n]$.
+{\it Note: In the definitions above, we allow $\NN$ to be empty and we also allow $\NN = [n]$.
 Thus, a game $\Gamma$ is always an induced subgame of itself.}

-\begin{theorem} Let $\Gamma$ be an $n$-player game.
+\begin{proposition} Let $\Gamma$ be an $n$-player game.
 Suppose that for any induced subgame $\Gamma_{\dagger}$ of $\Gamma$, the induced subgame $\Gamma_{\dagger}$ admits a unique pure Nash equilibrium and this Nash equilibrium is strict.
-Then, $\Gamma$ is generalized weakly acyclic. \end{theorem}
+Then, $\Gamma$ is generalized weakly acyclic. \end{proposition}

+We will generalize this result further below.
+The proof of this proposition, however, is instructive, and will guide us for our more general results to follow.
+Therefore, a proof is included.

-For brevity, we say that a game has \emph{the induced subgame property} (ISP) if it satisfies the condition appearing Theorem~\ref{theorem:n-player-sufficient-condition}.
+\textbf{Proof.} For brevity, we say that a game has \emph{the induced subgame property} (ISP) if it satisfies the condition appearing in Proposition~\ref{theorem:n-player-sufficient-condition}.
 That is, a game has the ISP if any induced subgame admits a unique pure Nash equilibrium and this Nash equilibrium is strict.
 We also remark that if a given game has the induced subgame property, then any induced subgame also has the ISP.

-\textbf{Proof.} We prove this theorem by induction on the number of players.
-The base case of $m=2$ players is a special case of Theorem~\ref{theorem:two-player-sufficient-condition}.
+We prove the result by induction on the number of players.
+The base case of $m=2$ players is a special case of Lemma \ref{theorem:two-player-sufficient-condition}.
 Our induction hypothesis is such: for some $m \geq 2$, if $\Gamma_{\dagger}$ is an $m$-player game that has the ISP, then $\Gamma_{\dagger}$ is generalized weakly acyclic.

 Now let $\Gamma$ be an $n$-player game that has the ISP, and suppose $n = m+1$.
 We will argue that our induction hypothesis implies that $\Gamma$ is generalized weakly acyclic.

 Let $\ba_1 = \ba \in \bA$ be an arbitrary initial action profile for the game $\Gamma$.
 We prove the result by showing that there exists a satisficing path from $\ba_1$ to the unique Nash equilibrium of $\Gamma$, which is strict and which we denote by $\ba_{\star} \in \bA$.